 When a hurricane or other violent seasonal storm hits, your roof is one of the areas of your home that’s most likely to be damaged.
 Because roof problems can quickly lead to other, potentially more serious internal and structural issues, it’s important to be proactive about preventing hurricane and storm damage.
-This is especially true if your roof is getting older.
+This is especially true if your roof is older and already susceptible to leaks.

 The good news is that it’s fairly easy to prepare your roof for hurricane season, even if you don’t have a lot of DIY experience.
 With some simple repairs and basic reinforcements, your roof will stand a much better chance of holding up if a hurricane or major storm strikes.